 While only you know the ultimate answer for you, keep reading to learn why most teachers ultimately decide that quitting teaching is the right decision for them.
 Leaving the classroom is far from a one-size-fits-all situation.
 However, I hope this post can help you find clarity around the right decision for you.

 So…Why Do Teachers Quit?

 The supply and demand for teachers is growing – as shown in the figure below.
-And although 50% of teachers have considered quitting, policy changes to support teachers are still lacking and minimal (and often require union intervention or teacher walk-outs.)
+And although 50% of teachers have considered quitting, policy changes to support teachers are still lacking and minimal.
+(And are often only achieved after union intervention or teacher walk-outs.)
 As long as the expectations and responsibilities continue to pile up without any changes in policies, respect, and support, teachers will continue to leave the profession.

 For many, Teacher burnout is an extreme result of chronic stress.
 It can cause depression, anxiety, and other mental health issues.
 I found myself in the doctor’s office on a regular basis.
-A few of my stress related illnesses included clinched jaw, new (and frequent) headaches, and stomach issues.
+Eventually, they were able to tie my clenched jaw, new (and frequent) headaches, and stomach issues to work-related stress.